 Integrated Design, Engineering, and Automation (IDEA)

-Join the Dean for a review of the KNES and Public Health degrees, Fitness Professional certificate, and Student Handbook.
-Information on Esports, Athletics, career paths, and the teaching professionals in these disciplines.
+Join the dean of Kinesiology, Health, and Athletics as he discusses the Kinesiology and Public Health degrees, Fitness Professional certificate, and the student handbook.
+Information on Esports, Athletics, career paths, and the teaching professionals in these disciplines will also be presented.

 Language and Learning Resources

-Programs and Majors: Chinese, ESL & Adult ESL (AESL), French, Japanese, Sign Language, Spanish
+Programs and Majors: Chinese, ESL & Adult ESL (AESL), French, Japanese, Sign Language, and Spanish

 Life Sciences and Technologies